 OK, one last story before I go…

-My ex-fiancé, Trisha (back from my Nebraska/Florida/Ohio days ‘08-‘12) was defrosting her very first Thanksgiving Day turkey (years before I ever met her) in the kitchen sink overnight, a tradition that’s followed in millions of American households every year.
+My ex-fiancé, Trisha (back from my Nebraska days ‘08-‘09) was defrosting her very first Thanksgiving Day turkey (years before I ever met her) in the kitchen sink overnight, a tradition that’s followed in millions of American households every year.

 Yes, she remembered to clean out the insides before cooking the turkey, silly!

-She did her thing, prepared her famous oyster stuffing (where she would always buy an extra can to eat the night before), did all the side dishes & gravy…everything was perfect.
+She did her thing, prepared her famous oyster stuffing (where she would always buy an extra can to eat the night before), prepared most of the side dishes…everything was perfect.

-When the bird was done (I believe it may have been a non-Butterball one), we proudly removed it from the oven.
+When the bird was done (I believe it may have been a non-Butterball one), she proudly removed it from the oven.

 One of the men in the house was, naturally, assigned to do the carving.

-As he lifted the bird out of the cooking pan & onto a cutting board, they noticed something a little strange with the back of the turkey (the side on the bottom while cooking).
+As he lifted the bird out of the big ol’ roasting pan & onto a cutting board, they noticed something a little strange with the bottom of the turkey.

 And there it was…